isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 <p></p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Park Development </strong>by involving
-stakeholders and residents in the construction of the park through community-based activities such as tree planting, habitat enhancement, installation/painting of amenities and design of interpretative signage.</p>
+stakeholders and residents in the construction of the park through community-based activities, such as tree planting, habitat enhancement, installation/painting of amenities and design of interpretative signage.</p>
 <p>&nbsp;</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Park Management</strong> by empowering